Effect of filter kernel on scale-energetics of near-wall turbulent structures: Inter-scale energy fluxes based on sharp spectral scale separation

 \subsection{Two-point statistics in the buffer layer}

-In what follows, we analyse the local structure of the inter-scale energy flux in comparison to different structural features derived from the near-wall velocity field in the buffer layer, where the net backward transport of energy is maximal ($y^{+}=\num{12}$).
-The auto-correlations of the streamwise vorticity shown in figure~\ref{fig:plotPiCorr1dPiCompare} indicate that here in this wall-parallel plane, typical streamwise vortices are roughly $\num{100}^{+}$ wide and $\num{200}^{+}$ long, since $C_{\omega_{z}\omega_{z}}$ approaches zero at an azimuthal separation ($\Delta\theta r^+$) of around $\num{50}^+$ and at an axial separation ($\Delta z^+$) of around $\num{100}^+$.
+Here we analyse the local structure of the inter-scale energy flux in comparison to different structural features derived from the near-wall velocity field in the buffer layer, where the net backward transport of energy is maximal ($y^{+}=\num{12}$).
+The auto-correlations of the streamwise vorticity shown in figure~\ref{fig:plotPiCorr1dPiCompare} indicate that here in this wall-parallel plane, typical streamwise vortices are roughly \num{100} viscous units wide and \num{200} viscous units long, since $C_{\omega_{z}\omega_{z}}$ approaches zero at an azimuthal separation of around $\Delta\theta r^+ = \num{50}$ and at an axial separation of around $\Delta z^+=\num{100}$.
+Typical streaks are roughly $\num{70}$ viscous units wide and $\num{3000}$ viscous units long at this wall-normal location.
+The azimuthal spacing related to the alternating nature of high- and low-speed streaks is roughly $\num{110}$ viscous units, since $C_{u^\prime_z u^\prime_z}$ is maximally anti-correlated at around $\num{55}$ viscous units azimuthal separation.

-Typical streaks are roughly $\num{70}^{+}$ wide and $\num{3000}^{+}$ long at this wall-normal location.
-The azimuthal spacing related to the alternating nature of high- and low-speed streaks is roughly $\num{110}^{+}$, since $C_{u^\prime_z u^\prime_z}$ is maximally anti-correlated at around $\num{55}^+$ azimuthal separation.
-The auto-correlations for the energy flux confirm statistically our observations from the instantaneous snapshots discussed in section~\ref{sec:instantaneousFieldsFourier}.
+The auto-correlations for the energy flux statistically confirm our observations from the instantaneous snapshots discussed in section~\ref{sec:instantaneousFieldsFourier}.
 On the average, structures in the $\Pi$ field are somewhat slimmer and much shorter than typical streamwise streaks.
 Instead, typical $\Pi$ events are very similar in length compared to the average streamwise vortex.

-To further quantify our observations from section~\ref{sec:instantaneousFieldsFourier} and to extend the work of \textcite{Piomelli1996} in this regard, we compute 1d and 2d two-point cross-correlations for the energy flux with different structural features derived from the near-wall velocity field, as detailed in appendix~\ref{app:statisticalAnalysis}.
-In figures~\ref{fig:plotPiCorr2d1dOmegaZCompare}a and \ref{fig:plotPiCorr2d1dStreaksCompare}a we present 2d cross-correlations with streamwise vortices ($C_{\omega_{z}\Pi}$) and streamwise streaks ($C_{u^{\prime}_{z}\Pi}$), respectively.
+To further quantify our observations from section~\ref{sec:instantaneousFieldsFourier} and to extend the work of \textcite{Piomelli1996} in this regard, we compute 1D and 2D two-point cross-correlations for the energy flux with different structural features derived from the near-wall velocity field, as detailed in Appendix~\ref{app:statisticalAnalysis}.
+In figures~\ref{fig:plotPiCorr2d1dOmegaZCompare}a and \ref{fig:plotPiCorr2d1dStreaksCompare}a we present 2D cross-correlations with streamwise vortices ($C_{\omega_{z}\Pi}$) and streamwise streaks ($C_{u^{\prime}_{z}\Pi}$), respectively.